-You can find copies of the book through YSU Maag Library via OhioLink, the Copper Canyon Press website, and the YSU Barnes & Noble.
+You can find copies at the Mahoning and Trumbull County libraries, YSU Maag Library via OhioLink and the YSU Barnes & Noble.

-Food for Thought book discussion will be hosted by our community partner Cultivate Cafe, 901 Elm St., on Wednesday, December 11, from 6:00-7:00 pm.
+Food for Thought is hosted by our community partner Cultivate Cafe, 901 Elm St., on Wednesday, February 12, from 6:00-7:00 pm.
 If you would like to order a bite to eat, please arrive well before the counter closes at 6:00.
 Haven’t read the book yet?
 No worries.
 Join us.

 April 8 (Nonfiction) The Hidden Half of Nature: The Microbial Roots of Life and Health by David R. Montgomery & Anne Biklé